DV

 Strategy & risk

-TSII tracks Tesla (TSLA) with an electric vehicles approach; TSLW tracks Tesla (TSLA) with a leverage approach; TSLY tracks Tesla (TSLA) with a covered call approach; TSYY tracks Tesla (TSLA) with a basket approach.
+TSII tracks Tesla (TSLA) with an electric vehicles approach; TSLW tracks Tesla (TSLA) with a leverage approach; TSLY tracks Tesla (TSLA) with a covered call approach; TSYY tracks Tesla (TSLA).

 TSII beta2.1635